alextran176/JourneyToTheFFT/README.md

 # JourneyToTheFFT
-A blog about my journey to learn Fourier algorithms and eventually implementing the FFT
+A blog about my journey to learn Fourier algorithms and eventually implementing the FFT.
+All animations are done on Matlab.
+I know it seems like cheating to use Matlab, but its a really intuitive visualization software that easily manages complex numbers.
+I'm still deciding whether to do the final implementation of the FFT in C or in some sort of WebGL or Javascript script that I can run in the browser.

 1. Correlation function by integration